'House of the Dragon' Review: It'll Make You Love 'GoT' Again

 Heavy is the head that wears the crown.
 The opening moments of HBO's House of the Dragon see Viserys Targeryen inherit enormous responsibility when he's crowned Ruler of the Seven Kingdoms.
-It's fitting that much of the show's first season, which kicks off this Sunday, revolves around a king who struggles to live up to his predecessor.
-It's the exact burden shared by House of the Dragon itself, which has to follow Game of Thrones, one of the most celebrated TV shows of all time.
+It's fitting that much of the show's first season, which debuts at 9 p.m.
+Sunday on HBO, revolves around a king struggling to live up to his predecessor.
+It's the precise burden shared by House of the Dragon itself, which has to follow one of the most celebrated TV shows of all time in Game of Thrones.

 Much of Game of Thrones centered on the combative houses of Westeros vying to become the dominant clan.
 In contrast, House of the Dragon is all about the internecine conflict generated by different Targaryens all laying claim to the same Iron Throne.
 It begins with such a contest.
 In the opening minutes of House of the Dragon, following the death of Jaehaerys, the Great Council holds a vote on succession that pits Prince Viserys against his cousin, Princess Rhaenys.